swaywm/wlroots/tinywl/README.md

 ## Building TinyWL

-TinyWL is disconencted from the main wlroots build system, in order to make it easier to understand the build requirements for your own Wayland compositors.
+TinyWL is disconnected from the main wlroots build system, in order to make it easier to understand the build requirements for your own Wayland compositors.
 Simply install the dependencies: